nostadt/terminal-helper/README.md

 # Terminal Helper

-This terminal helper is maintained on a macOS machine.
+This terminal helper is maintained on a macOS but used on a macOS and a Linux machine.
 Since mid of March 2020 I am using the [Zsh](http://www.zsh.org/) shell.
 Therefore each script is expected to work on zsh shell only.